Distance-Domain Degrees of Freedom in Near-Field Region: Extensions to Distance-Domain Degrees of Freedom with Modular Arrays

 \subsubsection{Spatial DoF under extreme edge constraint}

-Furthermore, consider the scenario where both a continuous linear array and a symmetric modular linear array are constrained to the interval \([-L, L]\).
-In the modular array, a hole of total length \(2\alpha L\) is introduced, leading to an effective array length of \(2(1-\alpha)L\).
-Under the condition of a fixed hole length, the spatial DoF is maximized when the hole is centered.
-For this case, the spatial DoF is given by
+Furthermore, consider a scenario where both a single-piece Tx array and a modular Tx array are strictly bounded within the extreme edges \([-L/2, L/2]\) (representing a maximum physical footprint of \(L\)).
+For the modular array, a central hole of length \(\alpha L\) (\(0<\alpha<1\)) is introduced, reducing the effective active length to \((1-\alpha)L\).
+Under these strict boundary constraints, a centered gap maximizes the distance-domain DoF, evaluating to:

-Thus, although the modular array has a shorter effective length (by a factor of \(1-\alpha\)) compared to the full continuous array, the loss in spatial DoF is only of order \(\alpha^2\).
-For example, as seen in Fig.~\ref{fig:different_hole}, a modular array with a less than \(30\%\) reduction in length results in only about a \(10\%\) loss in spatial DoF.
-This comparison suggests that removing the central area of the array \( \mathscr{P} \) to some extent only slightly reduces the spatial resource in the distance domain.
-Hence, this highlights the advantage of modular arrays in providing similar spatial multiplexing capabilities with reduced physical area.
+Thus, although the modular array's effective active length is reduced by a factor of \(1-\alpha\), the resulting loss in spatial DoF is only of order \(\alpha^2\).
+For example, as seen in Fig.~\ref{fig:different_hole_same_outer_size}, a modular array with a \(40\%\) reduction in active length (\(\alpha = 0.4\)) experiences only a roughly \(16\%\) loss in spatial DoF.
+This confirms that the central region of the Tx array contributes minimally to the distance-domain DoF, highlighting a key advantage of modular arrays: they achieve comparable spatial multiplexing capabilities while significantly reducing the required hardware area.